sigp/lighthouse-ansible/README.md

 So, we'll set:

+- `deposit_contract_address: "251e7790c3cff2a03987d9bc855138ee846b60b6"` (see step 0)
+- `deposit_contract_deploy_block: 2544688` (see step 0)
 - `min_genesis_active_validator_count: 4096`
 - `public_node_regions: ["ap-southeast-1", "eu-central-1", "us-west-2", "ap-south-1"]`
 - `beacon_node_per_region: 0`
 - `boot_node_per_region: 2`
 - `validator_per_region: 2`

-To ensure an even split of validators at genesis, also set:
+To ensure an even split of validators at genesis, we'll also set:

 - `validators_per_host: 512`

-Since I added three new regions, I also need to reflect this in the `regions` list in `unity-4k/hosts.aws_ec2.yml`:
+Since we added three new regions, we also need to reflect this in the `regions` list in `unity-4k/hosts.aws_ec2.yml`:

 ```yaml